metablaster/WindowsFirewallRuleset/Readme/NetworkTroubleshooting.md

 [Internet speed test](https://www.speedtest.net)

-Try different servers to see if there is a difference, you may need to contact your ISP and ask them how much it will cost to get faster internet. (more pay = faster)
+Try different servers to see if there is a difference, you might need to contact your ISP and ask them how much it will cost to get faster internet. (more pay = faster)

 See if your ISP can install you optic cable into your house, and for what price.